Koha-Community/kohadocs/source/acquisitions.rst

    you enter this, hit tab and Koha will populate the rest of the cost fields below.

+-  Retail price is the recommended retail price (RRP), the price set by the publisher or the manufacturer as a recommendation to booksellers.

+-  Replacement cost is the price it will cost to replace the item.

+-  Budgeted cost is the amount that will be removed from the 'spent' budget.

+-  Total is the budgeted cost multiplied by the quantity of items ordered.

 -  If you added Planning Values when :ref:`creating the Fund <add-a-fund-label>`, those values will appear in the two Planning Value fields.